-I may slip over the border on Monday (the border between the U.S.A. and our neighbor to the north) to enjoy turkey and all the fixings.
+I may slip over the border (the border between the U.S.A. and our neighbor to the north, now that I can again) to enjoy turkey and all the fixings.
 My favorite holiday of the year is Thanksgiving, and thanks to a cultural quirk, our Canadian cousins celebrate it way before we do.
-Monday may be Indigenous Columbus Day in the United States, but its turkey day in the provinces.
+Monday may have been Indigenous Columbus Day in the United States, but its turkey day in the provinces.
 Well, turkey and Jiggs’ Dinner and butter tarts.

 And then, we get a mulligan, a do-over, on Thanksgiving in 45 days.
 Life is good.
 And after that, we’ll get Thanksgiving Day over, and over and over until the leftovers are either eaten or spoil.
 As Yogi Berra might have said, today’s case and Thanksgiving dinner will both be déjà vu all over again.

 It seems there was trouble in Randolph County, Alabama, up near the Georgia line.
 The Ledfords had purchased a nice vacation home on a lake, next to a place owned by the Youngs.
 While the Youngs appreciated the natural setting, the Ledfords were more concerned that nature’s bounty – specifically one large pine tree on the boundary between the Ledford’s land and the Young property – was going to fall on their house.
 They wanted the tree cut down.
 The Youngs refused.
 The matter ended up in court.